isomerpages/moe-methodistgirlssch/_open-house/FAQs.md

 ### 3. What is expected of a MEP student?

-MEP Music replaces the Home Economics subject in lower sec.
+MEP Music replaces the Food & Consumer Education subject in Lower Sec.
 At Upper Sec, MEP Music is taken as an exam subject (at O-levels).

 Beyond MEP lessons, MEP students will be involved in concert attendance, workshops, masterclasses, and MOE-MEP events.